Glavo/kala-common/docs/Tutorial.md

 Kala Collections provides the following common collection interfaces:

+* `Traversable`: An Iterable with more functionality.
   * `Collection`: Common interface implemented by collections.
     * `Seq`: An ordered collection of values that can be accessed by integer index.
     * `Set`: A collection that contains no duplicate elements.
       * `SortedSet`: A `Set` that further provides a total ordering on its elements.
 * `Map`: An object that maps keys to values.

 These collections have immutable and mutable variants.